claytose/CS312Minecraft/README.md

 ---

-## 4. Clone GitHub Repository and Create Public Key
+## 4. Clone GitHub Repository

 1. Run the command `git clone https://github.com/claytose/CS312Minecraft.git` to clone this repository.
-2. Run the command `ssh-keygen -t rsa -b 4096 -C "<your_email>"` to generate a public SSH key pair.
-   - Replace the `<your_email>` variable with your own email.
-   - Click `Enter` when prompted for the file location to save the key in, take note of the file location for the next step.
-   - Click `Enter` when prompted for a passphrase.

 ---

 ## 5. Change permissions for Deployment Script

 1. Run the command `cd CS312Minecraft` to navigate to the repository directory.
-2. Run the command `chmod +x deploy.sh` to allow script to execute
+2. Run the command `chmod +x deploy.sh` to give the script permission to execute.

 ---